scala/improvement-proposals/content/pattern-matching-with-named-fields.md

 ```

 His proposal is strictly more powerful, but arguably less intuitive.
 Both, pattern matching with named fields and Partial destructuring in guards could be implemented along each other.
 Named fields for simple patterns and destructuring in guards for complex patterns.
 However, they offer two ways to do the same thing and could lead to lots of bike shedding, if both got added to the language.

-## Open questions

-Search for TODO in this file.

 ## References